oewntk/oewn-core/README.md

 ## Late resolution

 Internal cross-dependencies are resolved at a later stage.
 If resolution is not necessary, this stage may be ignored.
 This involves
-- the resolution of senses' synsetids to synsets
+- the resolution of synsetids in senses to synsets
-- the resolution of synsets' members to entries
+- the resolution of members in synsets to entries
-- the resolution of relation's targets to senses or synsets
+- the resolution of targets in relations to senses or synsets

 The resolved entities are stored as **resolved_*** class members in the object.